filviu/blog/content/posts/2009/2009-06-01-freenas-and-bittorenttransmission-problems.md

   - transmission

 ---
-As I mentioned in another post I run a <a href="http://www.freenas.org/" target="_blank" rel="noopener">FreeNAS </a>0.69.1(at the time of posting) based machine on my network, for backup, downloads and storage.
+As I mentioned in another post I run a [FreeNAS ](http://www.freenas.org/)0.69.1(at the time of posting) based machine on my network, for backup, downloads and storage.
 I also use it to leave downloads running when I'm not at home.
 FreeNAS is great but I had this  problems when downloading torrents:

 Yesterday I left it downloading the latest ubuntu version.
 (Yes I know I'm behind), it's been out for some time now.
 When I got back from town I just shut down the nas without checking on progress.
 Today, when I checked transmission the torrent was gone.
 The .iso was in the downloaded folder but it should have been seeding in transmision too.
 I also noticed that I cannot move the file from the place where it was downloaded.
 So two problems, two fixes:

 1. I didn't set the configuration folder for bittorent: Services -> BitTorrent -> Configuration directory, I assumed that it would use whatever the default is.
 Well, I set it to a folder on my shared drive, added some files rebooted and the downloads were still there, so one problem solved.
-2. The second was even easier as danmero & evadman offer a solution on the Freenas forums <a href="http://apps.sourceforge.net/phpbb/freenas/viewtopic.php?f=12&t=18" target="_blank" rel="noopener">here</a>.
+2. The second was even easier as danmero & evadman offer a solution on the Freenas forums [here](http://apps.sourceforge.net/phpbb/freenas/viewtopic.php?f=12&t=18).
 The file & folder rights of downloaded files are insufficient, so I just added the following into cron (System -> Advanced -> Cron):

 ```bash
 #!/bin/sh